 I know there are those hardcore Trekkies who are annoyed by Shatner's macho fey arrogance as Kirk, who prefer the dry baldness of Patrick Stewart.
-They probably also hate There will be Blood and W.C.
-Fields.
-I am not them.
-Stewart can be fun when, for example, he's snogging with Steve Railsback or screaming at the top of his hammy lungs (in Lifeforce, of course), but his captain is a bore.
+I am not one.
+Stewart can be fun when, for example, snogging with Steve Railsback or screaming at the top of his hammy lungs (of Lifeforce do I speak), but Stewart's captain is a bore.
 Too sane.
-Maybe it was growing up watching Trek with my dad in syndication as a wee nipper, was awesome.
+Maybe it was because, growing up, watching Trek with my dad in syndication as a wee nipper, was awesome.
 To me, because of this connection, Shatner can do no wrong.
 Always just a bit hammier than called for, his expressive resonant voice... his unique... pauses...followedby... rapidcascades.... ofwords, have brought decades of amusement to a beleaguered nation.
 (See: Sex, Drugs, and Quantum Existentialism).

 HORROR AT 37,000 FEET